 According to vice president James Espey, who spoke with Jalopnik, they're looking at three options: two domestic (U.S.) engines, and one foreign-made.
 The favourite is apparently a V6 capable of 300-400 HP, which Jalopnik believes may be Japanese (and possibly a Toyota).
 It will also have larger brakes, wheels, and shocks from a German maker.

-Still, these are new DeLoreans that'll hit the road in about a year, although they're estimated to sell for more than US$100,000.
+Still, these are new DeLoreans that'll hit the road in about a year, although they're estimated to sell for more than US$100,000 (about ₹68lacs).
 They won't let you travel through time - without heavy modifications, that is - but at least you'll be able to get your hands on one of the most original, iconic cars of all time.